 - be well practised and fully qualified in the Level 2 Mountain Bike Leadership Award (or TCL or MBL Awards as appropriate)

 - be a fit and committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
 You should be able to do this with energy in reserve in order to demonstrate appropriate levels of fitness

 - be a skilful rider, competent at negotiating the typical trail features found in Level 3 terrain, where obvious line choices and rollable options are often not available.
 Required techniques include step-up, bunny-hop and drop-off skills

 - be comfortable with reading a map, taking bearings and creating flow in a trail environment

 - have a working knowledge of the variety of mechanical systems on current mountain bikes and a desire to increase this knowledge

 - hold a current two-day outdoor First Aid certificate.

-You will be required to send your log book to the provider you have booked your assessment with demonstrating that you have fulfilled the following minimum requirements for training:
+You will be required to discuss your log book with the tutor you have booked with, demonstrating that you have fulfilled the following minimum requirements for training:

-- In preparation for the Level 3 Mountain Bike Leadership Award, you should log at least 30 quality* days since the completion of Level 2.
-The majority of these should be within the last 12-18 months and represent all the UK has to offer.
-At least 12 of these rides should be as group leader or assistant leader.
+- In preparation for the Level 3 Mountain Bike Leadership Award, we recommend that you log at least 30 quality rides since qualifying as a Level 2 or Trail Cycle Leader.
+The majority of these should be within the last 18 months and represent all the UK has to offer.
+We recommend that at least 12 of these rides should be as group leader or assistant leader.